-Chinese Porcelain Marks - This marks section right now illustrates close to 1,500 porcelain marks.
+Chinese Porcelain Marks - A publication of Gotheberg.com, this marks section right now illustrates close to 1,500 porcelain marks.
 In the navigation panel to the left you will the main groups and within the pages further links to even more sections where similar marks of a certain kind might be grouped.
 Whenever possible each mark also have a link to a larger picture of the piece the mark was found on, and the mark itself.

 Dating old pottery is difficult - especially one that has been in operation for over 200 years such as Wedgwood.

 Manufacturers were not overly concerned about sticking to 'rules' and would interchange marks - using different marks at the same time and using old batches later in the production runs.

 This information has been culled from a number of sources - it is given in good faith and believed to be reasonably correct - however if you are going to use it for the basis of valuations, purchases or sales then you must verify it from independent, qualified sources. *

 Most content on this site is free of charge for everybody, however some entries are not accessible for normal visitors.
 Those files blocked from public viewing are either pages that required far more owner research than usual or contain information that the site owner had to pay for.